HiDeoo/astro-d2/docs/src/content/docs/guides/why-d2.md

 [**D2**](https://d2lang.com/) is a modern language that turns text to diagrams.
 It stands for _Declarative Diagramming_.

-One of the main advantages of D2 is that its main target is to output diagrams that are meant to be viewed in a web context.
+One of the main advantages of D2 is that its main objective is to output diagrams that are meant to be viewed in a web context.
 To achieve this, D2 outputs SVG by default which contains the diagram and its associated CSS styles.
 No client-side JavaScript is required to render the diagrams, even animated ones.

 ## Features